mohitpandeyji/askai.ga/README.md

 ## :cyclone: _OPENVINO_
 This is a project that utilizes the OpenVino Pre-trained models in running inference from a webapp.
-The three models available on the web app, they are Text Detection model, Human Pose Detection, Vehicle Attributes Detection model.
+There three models available on the web app, they are Text Detection model, Human Pose Detection, Vehicle Attributes Detection model.
 These are pre-trained models from the openvino toolkit.
+There are plans to add more models to the webapp.
+Contributions are welcome.

 ## :page_with_curl:  _Instructions on testing the project locally_